Blazing-Blast/Cardgame/Spirit.md

 - Discard pile
 - Graveyard

-At the start of the game, the entire deck is shuffeled, and placed onto the draw pile.
+At the start of the game, the entire deck is shuffled, and placed onto the draw pile.

 When a card is discarded, it moves to the discard pile.